artsy/hokusai/README.md

 ## Getting Started

-See [Getting Started](./docs/Getting_Started.md) to start using Hokusai for your project.
+Once Hokusai is working on your local, you can start using Hokusai on a project.
+See [Getting Started](./docs/Getting_Started.md).

+## Configuration Options

+Hokusai can be configured globally or project by project, to suit an org or individual user.
+See [Configuration Options](./docs/Configuration_Options.md).

 ## Command Reference